 Completeness: Integrate as many air pollutants as possible

-While the majority of AQIs evaluate only a subset of ozone (O3), particulate matter (PM), nitrogen dioxide (NO2), sulfur dioxide (SO2), carbon monoxide (CO), and volatile organic compounds (VOCs), Breeze Technologies’ air quality index covers them all, even adding ammonia (NH3) to the list.
+While the majority of AQIs evaluate only a subset of ozone (O3), particulate matter (PM), nitrogen dioxide (NO2), sulphur dioxide (SO2), carbon monoxide (CO), and volatile organic compounds (VOCs), Breeze Technologies’ air quality index covers them all, even adding ammonia (NH3) to the list.

 The inclusion of ammonia is due to its ability to form particulate matter, of which the risks are higher in rural areas, where the gas is generated from fertilizer production and livestock waste management in agricultural industries.